cschneid-the-elder/mapa/jcl/readme.md

 ### I Am Not A Java Person

 Much of my career was spent doing mainframe development and developer support.
 If the Java looks odd, well I last used Java 1.2 for development.
-If the ANTLR grammar looks odd, I've never created a grammar before and JCL is _weird_ even to those of us who spent many years coding in it.
+If the ANTLR grammar looks odd, I'm not a compiler person nor am I an ANTLR person; I've never created a grammar before and JCL is _weird_ even to those of us who spent many years coding in it.

 ### What This Won't Do